 If the spouses share accommodation, the court determines in the divorce decree how the accommodation is to be used for the period during which the divorced spouses continue to share it.
 In extraordinary circumstances in which one of the spouses makes cohabitation impossible by their grossly reprehensible conduct, the court may order their eviction at the request of the other spouse.

 If both parties so request, the court may also decide in the divorce decree to divide the shared accommodation or to award the accommodation to one of the spouses if the other agrees to leave the place without being provided with replacement accommodation and substitute facilities, in so far as it is possible to divide or award the accommodation in this way.
 When deciding upon the shared accommodation, the court takes into account, first and foremost, the needs of the children and the spouse to whom parental responsibility is entrusted.

 In a divorce decree the court decides on the parental responsibility for any minor children of both spouses and on contact between the parents and the children.
 It also determines the amount to be paid by each spouse for the children’s maintenance and upbringing.
 The court takes into account a written agreement between the spouses on the manner in which parental responsibility is to be exercised and on contact arrangements with the child after divorce, as long as the agreement is in the best interest of the child.
 Siblings should be brought up together unless otherwise required in the best interest of the child.

-In the absence of agreement between the spouses, the court, taking into account the child’s right to be brought up by both parents, decides upon the manner in which parental responsibility is to be exercised and contact arrangements after the divorce.
-The court may entrust the exercise of parental responsibility to one parent, limiting the parental responsibility of the other to specific obligations and rights with regard to the child(ren), if this is in the best interest of the child.
+In the absence of agreement between the spouses, the court, taking into account the child’s right to be brought up by both parents, decides on the manner in which parental responsibility is to be jointly exercised and on contact arrangements after the divorce.
+The court may entrust the exercise of parental responsibility to one parent, limiting the parental responsibility of the other to specific obligations and rights with regard to the child, if this is in the best interest of the child.

 If both spouses so request, the court may refrain from deciding on contact arrangements.